MCPTotal/mcp-total-ext/PUBLISHING.md

 - **Single Purpose Description** (1,000 chars max):
   ```
   This extension connects ChatGPT to MCP (Model Context Protocol) servers, allowing users to use custom AI tools directly within ChatGPT conversations.
+It works with any SSE-based MCP server and can also connect to stdio-based servers through mcp-proxy.
+It uses ChatGPT's customization feature (system prompt) to register tools, with the limitation that only a certain number of tools can be registered at once.
 It extends ChatGPT's capabilities by integrating external tools without leaving the chat interface.
   ```

 - **Website/Homepage URL**: Your project's GitHub page or documentation site